hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/192__Praveen_R._Bhat.md

 > labeling self-awareness as you are expedience is same as 'Atman' as
 > explained in shruti.
 >
-If ​self-awareness known as self-awareness is ​not Atma, then Shruti can give nothing other than some parokShajnAna like your brain being talked about by science.
+If self-awareness known as self-awareness is not Atma, then Shruti can give nothing other than some parokShajnAna like your brain being talked about by science.